Best Museums in Chicago

 • First level.
 You will enjoy the maze of mirrors, a model railroad explaining the evolution of transportation in the city (steam locomotives and warplanes, etc.).
 In addition, the simulation of a tornado, the interactive exhibition "Genetics: decoding life", the recreation of a coal mine, the model "Main Street of yesterday" in the city of Chicago, etc., stand out.

 In addition, you can find different temporary exhibits, which usually change every five months.
 In this regard, you should keep an eye on the page of the Chicago Museum of Science and Industry.
-You can also book tickets, check schedules, prices and any other information.
+You can also book tickets, check opening hours, prices and any other information.

 Practical Information